 CSP Tools

-The following documents the tools required for compiling and building a CSP plugin.
-Most of the makefiles in the examples directory use these tools when building the example programs.
+This page documents the tools used to compile and build CSP pages.
+Most makefiles in the examples directory use these tools when building the example programs.

 CspCompile

-CspCompile translates a CSP (HTML file) with embedded C/C++ code into a HttpPage that can be accessed by the Virtual File System.
-CspLink combines all the data files produced by compiling many CSP files into one large data file.
-CspLink also generates a C file which contains the offset position and size to all blocks in the data file.
-The C file must be compiled and linked with your system.
+CspCompile translates a CSP file, typically an HTML file with embedded C/C++ code, into an HttpPage that can be accessed by the Virtual File System.
+CspLink combines the data files produced by CspCompile into one larger data file.
+CspLink also generates a C file that contains the offset and size of each block in the data file.
+The generated C file must be compiled and linked with your application.

-The CspCompiler is typically run via a makefile.
-The Barracuda SDK includes CspMakeGen, which is a tool that automatically creates a makefile for all CSP pages.
+CspCompile is typically run from a makefile.
+The Barracuda SDK includes CspMakeGen, a tool that automatically creates makefile rules for CSP pages.

 CSP